guireibar/teamcity-documentation/topics/create-pipeline.md

 Every chain stage is responsible for its own task.
 And in some cases, different build configurations need to monitor different parts of the source project.
 You can configure custom _checkout rules_ for a configuration, and its builds will only be triggered by changes that satisfy these rules.

 For example, let's exclude `Dockerfile` from the checkout scope of _TodoApp_.
-This way, when you change the Docker settings, only _TodoImage_ will be triggered, and _TodoApp_ will run as its dependency build.
+This way, when you change the Docker settings, only _TodoImage_ will be triggered.
 Without such restrictions, TeamCity would start both of these builds per any change in the source repo, which will waste resources and could cause a mess.

 You can define the scope of monitored sources in a build configuration's __Version Control Settings__:
 1. Opposite our only VCS root, click __Edit checkout rules__.